margaretmf/margaretmf.github.io/quotesandresearch.md

 "'Why should I adapt to her just because she is American?
 She is living here,' Swati said, with more force than she intended.
 But it was true, wasn't it, it was what she had been telling herself day after day, that Rachel had to adapt, she had no choice.
 But wasn't that part of why you left Vinod?
 For choices?" (p.
 178, "Mother Land", Leah Franqui)

 "'Not like I thought she might.
 It's not like America, people getting divorces all the time.
-We value marraige here.'" (p.
+We value marriage here.'" (p.
 182, "Mother Land", Leah Franqui)

 ----------